Independent Administration in Texas

-The concept of the independent administration is a significant distinction between Texas law and the probate laws of most other states in the country.
-While many other states have very complicated and costly probate procedures, Texas has simplified those processes and allowed certain executors and administrators to serve independently of the Court’s supervision.
+With the concept of independent administration, there is a significant distinction between Texas law and the probate laws of most other states in the country.
+While many other states have very complicated and costly probate procedures, Texas has simplified those processes and allowed certain executors and administrators of estates to serve independently of the Court’s supervision.
 The result allows the probate process to move much more quickly and efficiently.

-In an effort to answer some of the common questions about the independent administration, we have listed several of these questions below and provided answers for each.
+To answer some of the common questions about independent administration in Texas, we have listed several of these questions below and provided answers for each.

 What are the Benefits of an Independent administration?

-When the executor is not independent, he is then dependent upon the Court for oversight and approval of all of his actions.
-(For a more complete discussion of this type of administration, see the Dependent Probate Administration section elsewhere on our site).
+When the executor is not independent, he is dependent upon the Court for oversight and approval of all his actions.
 In a dependent administration, the executor is required to post a bond and to obtain the Court’s approval for all of his actions.
 The bond is similar to an insurance policy, and it will require the payment of a premium to an insurance company to insure against the executor’s theft or misapplication of the assets of the estate.
-Additionally, because the dependent executor must obtain Court approval for each action he undertakes in the probate case, he is required to have an attorney who expends numerous hours requesting the Court’s approval and accounting to the Court for the executor’s actions.
+Additionally, because the dependent executor must obtain Court approval for each action undertaken in the probate case, he or she is required to have an attorney who expends numerous hours requesting the Court’s approval and accounting to the Court for the executor’s actions.

-In an independent probate administration, the independent executor does not have to post a bond, and he does not have to obtain the Court’s approval prior to undertaking his duties.
+In an independent probate administration, the independent executor does not have to post a bond and does not have to obtain the Court’s approval prior to undertaking duties.
 As a result, the estate avoids very significant costs that it would be required to pay if the executor were not independent.

 What is required of the independent executor?

-Whether independent or not, all executors have two types of responsibilities—1) those responsibilities they must fulfill to satisfy requirements of the Court, and 2) those requirements that they must fulfill to satisfy their obligation to the heirs and beneficiaries of the estate.
+Whether independent or not, all executors have two types of responsibilities: satisfy requirements of the Court and obligation to heirs and beneficiaries of the estate.

-How long do I have to seek an Independent Administration?
+How long do I have to seek and Independent Administration?

-Second, some executors prefer to be dependent if they anticipate fights among the heirs of the Estate.
-In those situations, the executor may prefer to have the Court approve each and every action the administrator undertakes so that later disputes among the family members can be resolved through rulings by the Court rather than litigation against the executor.
+- Some executors prefer to be dependent if they anticipate fights among the heirs of the Estate.
+In those situations, the executor may prefer the Court approve each and every action the administrator undertakes so that later disputes among the family members can be resolved through rulings by the Court rather than litigation against the executor.